DoGByTe-ZN/GemHunter-Archive/README.md

 This is the official #GemHunter Archive, providing you with all of the #GemHunter Post Articles in one centralized location

+**Not as active in Social Media circles now days... hence not enough #Gems found for a months submission**

 [November 2020](https://www.linkedin.com/pulse/gemhunter-month-november-2020-chelin-sampson/?published=t)

 [October 2020](https://www.linkedin.com/pulse/gemhunter-month-october-2020-chelin-sampson/?published=t)